 Mr. Orr believes that veterans hold a lot of principles that make them ideal candidates for owning a franchise – they’re good at following the rules and adhering to systems and structures‚ and they’re very hard workers.
 However‚ they also know how to quickly adapt to new scenarios and changing circumstances‚ which is a skill that can be invaluable in a business setting.

 His advice to prospective franchisees is to read and learn as much as one can about sales and marketing‚ and to turn to friends‚ family and trusted advisors in times of need.
 He believes that success is extremely difficult to achieve without a good support system.

 Without question our military veterans represent a tremendous resource and stories like Keith’s are great to hear.
-If you are a veteran or an individual interested in buying a franchise‚ one compelling point that Keith offers is that you must be prepared and you must educate yourself‚ utilize available resources and understand that you must be actively involved in the marketing and development of your franchised business.If you would like to learn more about buying a franchise‚ the mistakes to avoid and steps that you need to follow‚ visit our complimentary Franchise University Program and access our free videos‚ reports and articles about buying a franchise.
+If you are a veteran or an individual interested in buying a franchise‚ one compelling point that Keith offers is that you must be prepared and you must educate yourself‚ utilize available resources and understand that you must be actively involved in the marketing and development of your franchised business.If you would like to learn more about buying a franchise‚ the mistakes to avoid and steps that you need to follow‚ contact us about buying a franchise.

 Franchise ChannelWhat Our Clients Say About The Internicola Law Firm